archway-network/archway-docs/docs/create/guides/my-first-dapp/deploy.md

 ## Instatiating the contract

-To skip the CLI asking for default values required by your dApp, include constructor arguments using the `--args` parameter.
+To skip the CLI asking for default values required by your dapp, include constructor arguments using the `--args` parameter.
 Format your constructor parameters as a `JSON` encoded string.

 ```bash
 archway instantiate --args '{"my_key":"my value"}'